Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Proposed Approach

 The combined objective $\mathcal{L} = \alpha \mathcal{L}_{\text{dataset}} + \beta \mathcal{L}_{\text{sep}}$ is optimized using a three-layer feedforward network with batch normalization and dropout.
-This projection amplifies safety-relevant signals while suppressing irrelevant variations.
-The related process is depicted in the second stage of \cref{fig:teaser}.
+This projection amplifies safety-relevant signals while suppressing irrelevant variations, ensuring that unseen benign inputs remain geometrically distinct from malicious clusters.
+We show in \cref{app:ablation} that this projection strategy is essential to performance, surpassing the baselines where the high-dimensional feature is not projected or reduced to low dimensions with PCA \citep{abdi2010principal}.